goooooouwa/writings/_posts/computer/2024-09-18-mp3tag-how-to-convert-directory-name-to-tag.md

 ---
-title: 'Mp3Tag: how to use directory name when converting file name to tag'
+title: 'Mp3Tag: how to convert directory name to tag'
 category: computer
 published: true
 ---